dashpay/docs/docs/user/masternodes/understanding.rst

 Masternode requirements
 =======================

-- DASH collateral: Hosting a master node requires a large amount of DASH collateral.
+- DASH collateral: Hosting a masternode requires a large amount of DASH collateral.
   Arguably the hardest part.
 Dash can be obtained from exchanges such as Poloniex, Bittrex, Kraken and LiveCoin.
 Shapeshift's service is also an excellent way.